Documentation Index

 For the complete documentation index, see llms.txt.
 Markdown versions of docs pages are available through the page's alternate Markdown link.

-Current page: Uploading your emails to Customer.io - Emailify includes a direct Customer.io API upload option for Design Studio templates, plus a ZIP export option for manually copying HTML into Customer.io..
+Current page: Uploading your emails to Customer.io - Emailify includes a direct Customer.io API upload option for Design Studio emails or reusable templates, plus a ZIP export option for manually copying HTML into Customer.io..
 Machine-readable page: /emailify/integrations/customer-io.md.

 Skip to content